Growth forecasts for the booming Internet of Things (IoT) vary widely depending on how experts define the IoT.

 - data integrity,

 - and mobile device identification.

 Thales and Huawei are leading the drive to accelerate NB-IoT and expand the marketplace by combining their core strengths in a strategic cooperation to develop connectivity modules.

-By leveraging Thales's expertise in cellular connectivity and digital security with Huawei's high-performance NB-IoT chipsets, a new breed of highly efficient LPWA IoT modules is helping IoT device manufacturers reduce the cost, size and efficiency of their devices.
+By leveraging Thales's expertise in cellular connectivity and digital security with Huawei's high-performance NB-IoT chipsets, a new breed of highly efficient LPWA IoT modules helps IoT device manufacturers reduce the cost, size, and efficiency of their devices.

-This comes just in time to meet surging demand for NB-IoT modules, which are forecast to account for 20 per cent of all cellular shipments by 2021 according to ABI Research.
+According to ABI Research, this comes just in time to meet the surging demand for NB-IoT modules, which are forecast to account for 20 % of all cellular shipments by 2021.